 - What should you look for when purchasing your first Topponcino?

 If you have any other questions, pease contact us so we can answer it for you and then add it to this page.
 If you are asking it, most likely other parents are as well!

-A topponcino (pronounced: top.on.chi'no) is a Montessori infant security pillow that provides comfort, support and consistency throughout the first few delicate months of a baby’s life.
+A Topponcino (pronounced: top.on.chi'no) is a Montessori baby support pillow that provides comfort, support and consistency throughout the first few delicate months of a baby’s life.

 This time-tested design has been used for generations to be a physical, emotional and psychological sanctuary of coziness.

 Also referred to as transitional or security objects Topponcinos create a physical and emotional link from mom and dad to everywhere else in the external world.

 They always smell like family, they will always keep your baby warm and they will always be a soft place to lay when your baby is tired.

 In some Montessori homes, the Topponcino is called an “extension of mom”.
 Although mom might not always physically be there to hold and console, her love can always be felt through the Topponcino.Comfort

 Using a Topponcino to hold your baby provides comfort during movement or transitions.
 These transitions can include passing your baby from one person to another or placing your baby on a floor bed or movement mat after being held.

 The Topponcino keeps your baby warm when used to place your baby on a new cold surface.
 Instead of startling your baby’s newly developed senses, the Topponcino becomes a barrier of warmth between their delicate bodies and any harsh new environment.